suyash-srivastava-dev/MT-Assignments/Blog/Blogs/Mar/IOT.md

 sensing and monitoring tier, i.e., gather data from the sensing layer, after processing, transfer the data to the monitoring layer.

+Here microcontroller acts as a master while nRF1 acts as an en- slaved person.
+The microcontroller gets the value from all the sensors and processes to determine the working environment’s nature.
+For communicating with the receiving unit, nRF1 is used.
+Master–slave architecture is followed by the microcontroller and by the nRF1.
+After receiving the request (for sending environ- mental and miner’s health condition to receiving unit) from the masters, enslaved person, i.e., nRF1, gathers the sensors value and transfer it to nRF2 of the receiving unit.The architecture of receiving unit. nRF2 receives the values from the transmitting unit.
+This unit performs two kinds of activities.
+Firstly, it sends the values to the nRF3 to save the miners’ health condition for future use.
+Secondly, based on the environ- ment type, necessary action is performed, i.e., by sharing the environmental condition and the location of the miners to the monitoring.
+The architecture of the central unit.
+This unit is responsible for gathering the miner’s environmental and health conditions.

 ![Architecture](./architecture.png)

 ### **1. RFID Tag and Reader**